resteqs/Chessbot-Goran/README.md

 - Transposition Tables
 - Bitboards

-Our main ressources are coming from chessprogramming.org and the work of of Prof. Dr. Askee Platt (autor of MTD(f)) This project is created for self education purposes
+Our main sources of information are chessprogramming.org and the work of of Prof. Dr. Askee Platt (author of MTD(f)) Additionally we relly on some chess resources from chess.org This project is created for self-education purposes only.